Nordstrom/nifi_terraform_generator/README.md

 ### Execution Steps
 - Step 1 : Identify the name of the process groups which needs to monitored.
-- Step 2 : Create a configuration file and make the configuration entries mentioned under the section 'Curl commands generator config for monitoring'
+- Step 2 : Create a configuration file and make the configuration entries mentioned under the section **'Curl commands generator config for monitoring'**
-- Step 3 : As explained in the section 'Project setup', generate the file nifi_terraform_generator-1.1-jar-with-dependencies.jar
+- Step 3 : As explained in the section **'Project setup'**, generate the file nifi_terraform_generator-1.1-jar-with-dependencies.jar
 - Step 4 : Generate curl commands using the command ```java -jar nifi_terraform_generator-1.1-jar-with-dependencies.jar <path to the configuration file>```
 The count of ongoing messages in the connector between processors will be displayed in console PS :- Since these commands are getting executed through nifi api calls, it is mandatory to have the connectivity from the source machine to nifi cluster.